basusingh/LoadingButtonAndroid/README.md

 This library only supports androidx since prior the version 2.0.0.
 So don't try to use it with the old Support Library.
 Use androidx instead.

 ### Avoid Memory Leaks
-Prior to version 2.1.0, to avoid memory leaks is your code, you must dispose the buttons in the onDestroy method.
+Prior to version 2.1.0, to avoid memory leaks in your code, you must dispose the buttons in the onDestroy method.
 Example:

 ```java
 override fun onDestroy() {